LuisMarkusTorres/DevOps_Personal_Project/README.md

 # DevOps Personal Project
-A personal project to  create and showcase Docker and Kubernetes infrastructure for a sample app.
+A personal project to showcase DevOps infrastructure for a sample Flask app with a MySQL database.